Leverege/kubernetes-book/chapters/monitoring.md

 - Network Traffic
 - Pods

-Building a dashboard using the above metrics was simple and straightforward, but making adjustments to the default settings became difficult.
+Building a dashboard using the above metrics is simple and straightforward, but making adjustments to the default settings to extract specific information is not well supported.
 If you are looking for more robust monitoring solution, we recommend a combination of Prometheus + Grafana.
 It seems like [others](https://thenewstack.io/5-tools-monitoring-kubernetes-scale-production/) agree as well.

 If you would like to use a combination of Stackdriver and Prometheus, there are tools to export data from one another.
 We will cover exporting Stackdriver metrics to monitor GCP pieces with Prometheus below.
+One reason to do this may be to monitor GCP related metrics such as the number of PubSub failed deliveries, BigQuery usage information, and Firebase status.

 - [Stackdriver to Prometheus Exporter](https://github.com/frodenas/stackdriver_exporter)
 - [Prometheus to Stackdriver Exporter](https://github.com/GoogleCloudPlatform/k8s-stackdriver/tree/master/prometheus-to-sd)